 A complete itinerary along with maps, clothing and equipment list, will be issued upon registration.

-We will leave Whitehorse and begin our drive along the very scenic Klondike Highway to Fraser, the Canadian border with Alaska.
-It is here that we will leave our van for a 3 hour trip aboard the White Pass & Yukon RR through time and scenery to Skagway, Alaska.
-After dinner and a short visit to the Gateway to the Klondike we will be driven to Dyea, Alaska, where the trail begins and our campsite.
+We will leave Whitehorse and begin our drive along the very scenic Klondike Highway to Carcross.
+It is here that we will leave our van for a trip aboard the White Pass & Yukon RR through time and scenery to Bennett, at the southernmost tip of Bennett Lake, in BC.
+We will start our hike, heading to Bear Loon Lake campsite about 6.7 km away.

-We have completed the most difficult section of the trail.
-The remainder of the trail is relatively easy.
+The remainder of the tour is relatively easy.
 Although there are stretches of uphill hiking they are not long or dramatic.
-As we leave Happy Camp the trail rises above the valley and follows a ridge along Long Lake.
+As we leave Happy Camp the trail rises above the valley and follows a ridge along Long Lake, which we passed on the way in.
 After a short hike Deep Lake appears below us.
 A descent brings us back below the treeline.
 The trail skirts the lake and then runs high above a narrow canyon which the river, now known as Moose Creek, cascades from Deep Lake to Lake Lindeman, our campsite for the evening.
+We travel about 8.8 km today.

 The trail from Lake Lindeman to Bare Loon Lake is a tiring climb through sparse forest.
 There are occasional views of Lindeman Lake as reward for our efforts.
 Shortly after Bare Loon Lake the trail begins to descend to Lake Bennett.
-There are some excellent viewpoints along this stretch.
+There are some excellent viewpoints along this stretch, and we will now appreciate them in a new way, with lighter packs and a deeper calm from our time in nature.
 Near the north end of Lindeman Lake the trail turns to deep sand, parallels the train tracks, and makes its final elevation gain.
 At the top of the hill there is a spectacular lookout.
-In the distance you will see the Bennett rail station from which we will be leaving.
-Bennett was the terminus for both the White Pass and Chilkoot trails
+In the distance you will see the Bennett rail station.
+We will camp here for the night after this 11.3 km final hike.

 inclusions and exclusions at a glance